MicrosoftDocs/azure-devops-docs/docs/repos/git/branch-permissions.md

 ::: moniker range=">= azure-devops-2019"

-### Permissions in Azure DevOps Services
+### Permissions in Azure DevOps Server 2019 through Azure DevOps Services

 >[!NOTE]
->[In Azure DevOps Services](/azure/devops/release-notes/2018/jul-10-vsts#allow-bypassing-branch-policies-without-giving-up-push-protection), the **Exempt from policy enforcement** permission (which is still available in TFS 2015 through TFS 2018 Update 2) was removed and its functionality divided into the following two new permissions:
+>[The **Exempt from policy enforcement**](/azure/devops/release-notes/2018/jul-10-vsts#allow-bypassing-branch-policies-without-giving-up-push-protection), (which is still available in TFS 2015 through TFS 2018 Update 2) was removed and its functionality divided into the following two new permissions:
 >
 >- **Bypass policies when completing pull requests**
 >- **Bypass policies when pushing**